If you feel threatened or unsafe

 - They become angry when you say no, cancel, ask questions, or try to leave.

-- They ask for money, gifts, verification codes, private documents, or unrelated personal details.
+- They ask for money, gift cards, verification codes, bank details, ID documents, or private photos.

-- They make sexual, threatening, discriminatory, or manipulative comments.
+- They make sexual, threatening, discriminatory, humiliating, or manipulative comments.

 - They try to move the conversation away from Dog Meetup before trust is established.